Paraphrasing (computational linguistics): Evaluation

 Metrics specifically designed to evaluate paraphrase generation include paraphrase in n-gram change (PINC) and paraphrase evaluation metric (PEM) along with the aforementioned ParaMetric.
 PINC is designed to be used with BLEU and help cover its inadequacies.
 Since BLEU has difficulty measuring lexical dissimilarity, PINC is a measurement of the lack of n-gram overlap between a source sentence and a candidate paraphrase.
 It is essentially the Jaccard distance between the sentence, excluding n-grams that appear in the source sentence to maintain some semantic equivalence.
 PEM, on the other hand, attempts to evaluate the "adequacy, fluency, and lexical dissimilarity" of paraphrases by returning a single value heuristic calculated using N-grams overlap in a pivot language.
 However, a large drawback to PEM is that it must be trained using large, in-domain parallel corpora and human judges.
 It is equivalent to training a paraphrase recognition to evaluate a paraphrase generation system.

 The Quora Question Pairs Dataset, which contains hundreds of thousands of duplicate questions, has become a common dataset for the evaluation of paraphrase detectors.
-The best performing models for paraphrase detection for the last three years have all used the Transformer architecture and all have relied on large amounts of pre-training with more general data before fine-tuning with the question pairs.
+Consistently reliable paraphrase detection have all used the Transformer architecture and all have relied on large amounts of pre-training with more general data before fine-tuning with the question pairs.